MRCIEU/PHESANT-MR-pheWAS-BMI/README.md

 ## Phenotype data formatting

-Rename phenotypes to correct format in phenotype file column header.
+The following script renames phenotypes to the correct format in phenotype file column header (as required by the PHESANT package).

-These commands add a 'x' to the start of each phenotype and replaces '.' and '-' characters with '_' in the column headers of the phenotype file.
+These commands add an 'x' to the start of each phenotype name, and replaces '.' and '-' characters with '_' in the column headers of the phenotype file.

 ```bash
 datadir="${PROJECT_DATA}/phenotypes/derived/"